smeup/jariko/misc/docker/docker.md

 From the root directory of the project, run:

 ```
-docker build -f misc/docker/Dockerfile -t interpreterContainer .
+docker build -f misc/docker/Dockerfile -t interpretercontainer .
 ```

-This will create the interpreterContainer container.
+This will create the `interpretercontainer` container.
 Then

 ```
-docker docker run -it interpreterContainer
+docker run -it interpretercontainer
 ```